What is Snagging?

-A surveyor sent on behalf of your builder will inspect that the house has been built within "tolerances" which are very basic and will not pay any attention to the final finish.
+An inspector sent on behalf of your builder will inspect that the house has been built within building "tolerances" but will not pay any attention to the final finish.
 This is why a professional snagging inspector is required to check the quality after the inspection from the likes of a NHBC or LABC inspector.

 Builders are rated by customers in a HBF rating system but this doesn't give an indication as to the quality of the finish from site to site.
 Some of the worst new build hand-overs we have snagged have been from 5 star companies.

 Most offer a warranty period between 2-5 years which means there is no immediate cut-off point for you to instruct our company to snag your house.
 However it is advisable for you to book your snagging inspection 1-2 weeks prior to completion which should be the timescale your builder has finished.
 It gives your builder time to address the issues our snaggers have raised before you move in, which is beneficial to both parties.